TonySac/Ender3NG-Build/sourcing-purchase.md

 ---

-After raiding my spare parts, I turned to the BOM and sourcing guide to acquire anything that was missing or I wanted to add.
+After raiding my spare parts drawer, I turned to the BOM and sourcing guide to acquire anything that was missing or I wanted to add.

-{: .note }
-:pencil: The BOM not only contains the recommended parts but also affiliate links that help support the project.
-Consider souring parts directly from the BOM.
+>The BOM not only contains the recommended parts but also affiliate links.
+I suggest using these links when purchasing parts in order to help support the project.

 {: .tip }
-:bulb: Think about the lead times when ordering parts and plan the build accordingly.
+:bulb: Consider lead times when ordering parts and plan the build accordingly.

 # Motion